fasrc/ceph_rsnapshot/README.md

 ## Usage

-Currently this script needs to be placed on both the source (ceph node) and the dest/backup node that will run rsnapshot.
+This script is to be installed on the backup node, and it will connect via ssh to the ceph node.

-On both nodes:
+Setup on the backup node:

     - create venv in /home/ceph_rsnapshot/venv with python 2.6 or 2.7 and source it
     - clone this repo into /home/ceph_rsnapshot/repo and pip install -e .

     - Set config file (if overriding anything) in /home/ceph_rsnapshot/config/ceph_rsnapshot.yaml

-On the backup (dest) node:

-    - Run /home/ceph_rsnapshot/venv/bin/ceph_rsnapshot to backup all ceph rbd images that match image_re and have snapshots from today to qcow on the backup node.
+    - Run /home/ceph_rsnapshot/venv/bin/ceph_rsnapshot to backup all ceph rbd images that match image_re and have snapshots from today's date to qcow on the backup node.

 ## Requirements